joaopedroso/scipbook/docs/graph.rst

    :pyobject: gcp_fixed_k
    :linenos:

-The optimum :math:`K` (i.e., the smallest value such that the optimum above problems is 0) may be determined through binary search.
+The optimum :math:`K` (i.e., the smallest value such that the optimum of the above problem is 0) may be determined through binary search.
 Given an upper and a lower bound to the chromatic number (e.g., the number of vertices :math:`n` and 1, respectively), the binary search algorithm can be written as follows.

 .. _binsearchGCP: